Department of Medical Oncology

 We are excited to announce that William Kevin Kelly, DO, has been named the new Chair of the Department of Medical Oncology, Sidney Kimmel Medical College, at Thomas Jefferson University, effective January 1, 2023.

-The Department of Medical Oncology is part of the award winning Sidney Kimmel Cancer Center at Jefferson and is proud of its status as a National Cancer Institute-designated Cancer Center.
-NCI-CC designated cancer centers were established to be national leaders in cancer treatment, research, and education.
+The Department of Medical Oncology is part of the award-winning Sidney Kimmel Cancer Center at Jefferson, and we are proud of its status as a National Cancer Institute-designated Cancer Center.
+NCI-designated cancer centers were established to be national leaders in cancer treatment, research, and education.
 In addition, our Jefferson Infusion Centers in Center City and Methodist have earned The Joint Commission’s Gold Seal of Approval.